Exploring the Perfect Pairings: A Guide to Tea and Biscuits Varieties

 It’s no secret that tea is a popular drink in Britain.
 Since being introduced to England in the 17th century, people from across the nation have practically fallen in love with this hot and tasty beverage.
-Of course, having been around for so long, there are plenty of different ways to enjoy a nice cup of tea, and biscuits are one of the most popular companions for this famous drink.
+Of course, having been around for so long, there are plenty of different ways to enjoy a nice cup of tea and biscuits!

 While tea is most commonly associated with Britain, people drink it all over the world nowadays.
 It’s estimated that around 3.8 billion gallons of tea were consumed in the US in 2018 alone, and this shows just how loved tea has become.